sergeiavoroshilov/tonmerch-twa/README.md

 * 🔧 `dev` - run development server
 * 🔧 `build` - build web app for production

+⚠️ This repository is for code review only.
+Application will not work without API

 ## Vite

 There is a [Vite](https://vitejs.dev) bundler setup.
 It compiles and bundles all "front-end" resources.
 You should work only with files located in `/src` folder.
 Vite config located in `vite.config.js`.